KorChod/web-scraper-docker/README.md

 - '/api/webpages/<webpage_id>/: handling GET method.
 Displays details for a particular page;
 - '/api/task/<task_id>/: handling GET method.
 Displays current status of a particular asynch download task;

-- all functionalities were covered with unit tests.
+Additionally all functionalities were covered with unit tests.
 For this purpose "unittest" library was used and APITestcase class.

 ## Setup
 - to launch this project one has to build a docker image and run container by executing the following command: `docker-compose up`.